FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### ethip6-ip6scale20k
 1c AND 78b AND mrr AND xxv710 AND drv_avf AND ethip6-ip6scale20k
 2c AND 78b AND mrr AND xxv710 AND drv_avf AND ethip6-ip6scale20k
-4c AND 78b AND mrr AND xxv710 AND drv_avf AND ethip6-ip6scale20k
 ##### ethip6-ip6scale20k-rnd
 1c AND 78b AND mrr AND xxv710 AND drv_avf AND ethip6-ip6scale20k-rnd
 2c AND 78b AND mrr AND xxv710 AND drv_avf AND ethip6-ip6scale20k-rnd
-4c AND 78b AND mrr AND xxv710 AND drv_avf AND ethip6-ip6scale20k-rnd
 #### dpdk-vfio-pci
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND xxv710 AND drv_vfio_pci AND ethip6-ip6base